-The Labour Code of the Republic of Belarus and subordinate legislation principally govern labour relations in Belarus.
-Trade unions and the state labour inspectorate perform controlling functions with respect to employers' compliance with labour legislation and collective and individual employment agreements.
+The Labour Code of the Republic of Belarus No. 296-Z dated 26 July 1999 (as amended) ("Labour Code") and subordinate legislation principally govern labour relations in Belarus.
+Trade unions and the state labour inspectorate perform controlling functions with respect to employers' compliance with labour law and collective and individual employment agreements.